weslbo/az-305-topics/README.md

 1. What are management groups and why should you consider implementing them? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups)
 2. How many levels can management groups support? [[doc]](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview)
+    - Does it include the tenant root level?
 3. Should you go for a deeply nested hierarchy, or for a reasonably flat one?
 Why? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups)
 4. Why should you consider a top-level management group? [[doc]](https://docs.microsoft.com/en-us/learn/modules/design-governance/3-design-for-management-groups)
 5. How would you organize your management groups? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups#management-groups-in-the-azure-landing-zone-accelerator)
+    - By department/geography/product line/...
 6. How do you protect your management groups so that not everyone can create/update them? [[doc]](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview#management-group-access)
+    - Who can create them?
+    - Who can assign a subscription to a management group?
+    - Can I as a subscription owner move my subscription to another management group (and circumvent certain policies)?

 ## Subscriptions ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/4-design-for-subscriptions))